hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### XFR limits

 The server MAY limit the number of concurrent IXFRs, AXFRs or total XFR transfers in progress, or from a given secondary, to protect server resources.

-[OPEN QUESTION] Testing has shown that BIND returns SERVFAIL if the limit on concurrent transfers is reached since this is regarded as a soft limit and a retry can/should succeed.
-Should there be a specific recommendation here about what is returned re: SERVFAIL vs REFUSED?
+Servers SHOULD return SERVFAIL if this limit is hit, since it is a transient error and a retry at a later time might succeed.

-[OPEN QUESTION] Is there a desire to define an additional XFR specific EDE code so that a client can determine why a specific XFR request was declined in this case e.g., Max concurrent XFR: too may concurrent transfers in progress.
-It could potentially contain a retry delay, or at least clients can apply a reasonable back-off for the retry.
-This could avoid retry storms which have been observed to actually increase the load on primaries in certain scenarios.

 ### The edns-tcp-keepalive EDNS0 Option